 We can all relate to that squirmy feeling when someone is offering a service we really don’t want, like a store rewards card or a door-to-door salesman.

 Similarly, be careful not to push services (especially if it involves a financial commitment) and thereby make members uncomfortable or turned off.
 They may avoid gym visits if they feel they’re always being sold to.
 Advertisements should be strategic and timely to avoid coming off like a sales pitch.

 Customer retention in the fitness industry should be a top priority.
 Members who enjoy their gym are the ones who renew their membership year after year.
 Attrition occurs when members aren’t satisfied with the culture of their gym and join another gym instead.

 How do I nurture a positive culture in my gym?

 Gyms are a business, and like any business, customer service is the priority in order to retain customers.
 Make sure your staff’s main goal is superior customer service.
 Engage members through relationships, community, and social media.

 How can you attract more members to your gym?

 Here’s how to increase gym membership: your current members are your biggest assets.
 Word-of-mouth recommendations are 92% more effective than company advertisements!
 Provide opportunities for your members to promote your gym: paraphernalia, invite-a-friend rewards program, community seminars, and more!
 Make sure to market strategically!

 And there you have it!
 A complete guide to creating a positive gym culture that retains members.

-Using Exercise.com’s All-in-One Business Platform is the thread that holds all these tips together!
+Using the Exercise.com Business Platform is the thread that holds all these tips together!
 There are countless ways to personalize the software to fit your business and members’ needs.
 Book a demo today to learn more!